-(a) The achievement percentages reported in this table include 95 per cent confidence intervals, for example, 80 per cent ± 2.7 per cent.

-- (d) The typical average age of students at the time of testing, expressed in years and months. - (e) The typical average time that students had spent in schooling at the time of testing, expressed in years and months. - (f) The methods used to identify Indigenous students and language background other than English (LBOTE) students varied across jurisdictions.
+- (a) The achievement percentages reported in this table include 95 per cent confidence intervals, for example, 80 per cent \pm 2.7 per cent. - (b) Students who were absent or withdrawn from testing are not classifed as assessed students and are not included in the benchmark calculations.
+The proportion of absent and withdrawn students varies considerably across juridictions as shown in table 4A.29.
+Readers are urged to be cautious when comparing results. - (c) Some of the movements in the results over time may have occurred because of State/Territory equating processes, and may not reflect actual improvements in student performance. - (d) The typical average age of students at the time of testing, expressed in years and months. - (e) The typical average time that students had spent in schooling at the time of testing, expressed in years and months. - (f) The methods used to identify Indigenous students and language background other than English (LBOTE) students varied across jurisdictions.

-Source: MCEETYA 2005, National Report on Schooling in Australia 2003: Preliminary Paper National Benchmark Results Reading, Writing and Numeracy Years 3 and 5; 2007 Report, table 3A.69.
+Source: MCEETYA 2005b, National Report on Schooling in Australia 2003: Preliminary Paper National Benchmark Results Reading, Writing and Numeracy Years 3, 5 and 7; 2008 Report, table 4A.54.